Shopify/pitchfork/README.md

 For deployments, it can use a config file for pitchfork-specific options specified by the `--config-file/-c` command-line switch.
-See `Pitfork::Configurator` for the syntax of the pitchfork-specific options.
+See `Pitchfork::Configurator` for the syntax of the pitchfork-specific options.
 The default settings are designed for maximum out-of-the-box compatibility with existing applications.